12 June 2023

 Because LTL accounts for multiple shippers, it’s a better fit if you have flexible delivery dates.
 Your LTL shipment will stop multiple times before reaching its destination, so prepare your pallets for more handling.

-TL freight transports just one shipper’s products on a truck at a time.
+Truckload freight transports just one shipper’s products on a truck at a time.
 If you choose truckload shipping, you have exclusive use of a trailer and your shipment goes straight to its destination.
 This shipping mode is better for shippers with more than 10 pallets.

 The downside of TL freight is the price.
 Instead of paying for a fraction of a trailer, you’re paying for the entire truckload.
 If you can’t fill that truckload with products, you’re paying for unused space, which is a waste of money.